Sportsman's Park: Replacement

 Despite Busch's extensive renovations, it soon became apparent that Sportsman's Park was at the end of its useful life.

 Parking at the stadium was almost non-existent.
-Its concrete-and-steel incarnation had been built only a year after the Model T was introduced, and the park had been designed in an era when fans took the trolley to games, meaning it was ill-suited to automobile access.
-Additionally, the neighborhood around the park had gone to seed in the late 1940s.
+Its concrete-and-steel incarnation had been built only a year after the Model T was introduced, and had been designed in an era when fans took the trolley to games, making it ill-suited to automobile access.
+Additionally, the neighborhood around the park had an increase in crime and dereliction starting in the late 1940s.
 In 1964, a Cardinals fan making his way to the home opener was shot and killed during an armed robbery.

 Sportsman's Park/Busch Stadium was replaced early in the 1966 season by Busch Memorial Stadium, during which time much was made of baseball having been played on the old site for more than a century.
 A helicopter carried home plate to Busch Memorial Stadium after the final game at Sportsman's Park on May 8, 1966.
 The 1966 stadium was replaced forty years later by the new Busch Stadium in April 2006.